-With all of the pressure mothers already have on them, let’s give ourselves a break.
-Stop worrying so much about the need to make your kids perfect lunches, the need to purchase the latest name brand fashions, or having all of your children in multiple activities!
-When I was a kid, we played outside everyday.
+With all of the pressure mothers already have on them. let’s give ourselves a break.
+Let’s stop worrying so much about the need to make our kids perfect lunches, the need to purchase every electronic, or having kids in multiple activities!
+When I was a kid we played outside everyday.
 We played rain or shine, cold or hot.
 And guess what?
-My parents were hardly ever outside with us.
-Shocking I know!
+My parents were hardly ever outside with us – shocking I know!
 Kids used to have imaginations.
-If we cut ourselves a little slack and say, “Hey kiddies get the heck outside cause Momma needs some me time” we might actually be helping this generation of kids gain imagination again!
+If we cut ourselves a little slack and say, “Hey kiddies get the heck outside cause Momma needs some me time,” we might actually be helping this generation of kids gain imagination again!

 After years of trying and failing to be Super Mom, I have decided it’s time I free myself from the stigma that self care is selfish.
 Making me a priority is necessary.
 One very important thing I have learned is I am not responsible for anyone else’s happiness – only my own.
 Yes, Mommas, you heard me right!
 Your job is to treat yourself as number one and take great care of your well being.
 The rest will follow.
 You will be a happy shining version of yourself and the result will be happier, healthier kids!
 You will be a role model for your children.
 You will teach them that the most important relationship in life they have is the one they have with themselves.
 Therefore, by Momma being happy, the family is happy.